 While the act in itself is neither wrong nor right, what you learn from the people around you form the foundation of how you perceive it.
 Unless taught otherwise, in many cases, our culture tends to make our decisions for us.

 Defining Culture To Children

-While it’s an easy topic to discuss with adults, teaching children about culture is more difficult.
+While it’s often an easy topic to discuss with adults, teaching children about culture is more difficult.

 An easy way to explain the definition of culture to a child is to compare it to a ‘way of life’ which is passed down from their parents or ancestors.

-How you teach them should of course depend on the child’s age and personality.
-Most kids are curious about culture and why some people wear different clothes or things of similar nature.
+How you teach them, should of course, depend on the child’s age and personality.
+Most kids are surprisingly curious about culture and may wonder why some certain people wear different types of clothes or other things of a similar nature.
 Nobody knows the kid better then you or their parents and not all methods work for the same children.
-So take that them into account when forming your lesson plan.
+So you should take that them into account while forming your lesson plan.

 Make sure you listen to what your child is saying.
 It is important that you understand what your child is confused about so you can properly guide them.
 Sometimes their thought patterns may be difficult to decipher.
 Try asking them a few questions before you give them a direct answer.
 This will help you understand their current thoughts, if any, on the topic.

 “Any good teacher knows how important it is to connect with students and understand our culture.”

 – Adora Svitak